Prisons and Camps, July 1974 (32.12)

 Here are the different types of replies:

-The Board of the USSR Union of Writers and the Moscow writers’ organization announce that they are ‘not competent to deal with what is going on in the camps’ and that in future they will not reply to such appeals.
+The Board of the USSR Union of Writers and the Moscow writers’ organization announce that they are “not competent to deal with what is going on in the camps” and that in future they will not reply to such appeals.
 This is the reply to an appeal addressed to A. Barto, M. Sholokhov and K. Simonov.

-Makarenko’s complaints were examined by the Perm procurator Myakishev and the Chusovoi procurator Boldyrev.
 Of all the points raised only one was satisfied: in future former members of punitive detachments and policemen under the Nazis would not patrol in red armbands on Soviet holidays.
-All the rest was ruled to be libel; it was recommended to the camp administration that Makarenko be severely punished for this.
+All the rest was ruled to be libel; it was recommended to the camp administration that Makarenko be severely punished.

 *

-On 15 February, a search was carried out with the aim of confiscating ‘spare’ warm clothing, footwear and so on from the prisoners.
-All the prisoners were driven into the canteen and told that it was ‘not allowed’ to have more than one pair of warm underwear; that (under their ‘regime’) felt boots, warm trousers, and an extra pair of overshoes or high boots were prohibited; and that overalls were banned: they must work in the same clothes that they wore every day . . .
+All the prisoners were driven into the canteen and told: it was ‘not allowed’ to have more than one pair of warm underwear.
+Under their ‘regime’, felt boots [valenki], warm trousers, and an extra pair of overshoes or high boots were prohibited.
+Overalls were also banned: they must work in the same clothes that they wore every day . . .

-Several hundred articles were taken away without receipts, chits or anything being given.
-Food items preserved by the prisoners were trampled underfoot, books and journals were destroyed.
+Food items preserved by the prisoners were trampled underfoot; books and journals were destroyed.
 The guards even searched in the snow, feeling about for hidden felt boots and other things, which they then dug up out of the snow.
 The search was conducted at night.
-It was directed by the camp commandant.
-Major Kotov, and by Major Fyodorov and Captain Zhuravkov. in the presence of officials of the special section of the Perm Directorate for Internal Affairs — head of the section, Lieutenant-Colonel Mikov and head of the KGB group.
-Major Afanasov.

 *